 Your Kids Will Probably Be Exposed to Porn

-Good parenting advice dictates that parents take adequate steps to prevent young children, tweens, or teens from being exposed to pornography; However, don’t be altogether surprised or freak out if, despite your best efforts, you discover your child has indeed seen such material.
+Good parenting advice dictates that parents take adequate steps to prevent young children, tweens, or teens from being exposed to pornography.
+But don’t be surprised or freak out if, despite your best efforts, you discover your child has indeed seen such material.
 Even if kids were never to actively seek out explicit material per se, it is an unfortunate fact that they will be exposed to it at some point.
-Nowadays, sexual imagery is everywhere—television, advertisements, street hoardings, internet, mobile phones, and local shops/newsagents.
+Nowadays, sexual imagery is everywhere—television, advertisements, street hoardings, the internet, mobile phones, and local shops/newsagents.

 Parenting to Negate the Harmful Effects of Viewing Pornography

-There is ongoing debate about whether or not young children should be educated by their parents and/or school specifically about damaging effects of pornography in addition to telling them about the “birds and the bees”, sex and relationships, conception, pregnancy and contraception.
+There is an ongoing debate about whether or not young children should be educated by their parents and/or school specifically about the damaging effects of pornography in addition to telling them about the “birds and the bees”, sex and relationships, conception, pregnancy, and contraception.